puni-ram48/MADE-SS2024/README.md

 This project was initiated and completed by Puneetha Dharmapura Shrirama.

 ## Special Thanks to Our Tutors:
 I would like to extend my gratitude to our tutors **Philip Heltweg** and **Georg Schwarz** for their guidance and support throughout this project.
-Their expertise and insights have been instrumental in shaping my approach and methodologies.
-This project would not have been possible without their mentorship and encouragement.

 ## License
-This project is licensed under the  - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the  - see the [LICENSE](LICENSE.md) file for details.